dashosaur/AdventOfCode2020/README.md

 # Advent of Code 2020

 These are my [Advent of Code 2020](https://adventofcode.com/2020) puzzle solutions and puzzle running tool.
 The solutions and tool are written in Swift and can be run as a command line tool on macOS or with the included Xcode project.
-The tool can optionally download and cache puzzle input from adventofcode.com if a session cookie is provided.
+The tool can optionally download and cache puzzle input from adventofcode.com or print private leaderboard statistics if a session cookie is provided.

 ## Running Puzzles